nickminaev/handson/intro-to-kubernetes/README.md

 - `kubectl` is the main command for the running all other CLI commands against a k8s cluster
 - `get` is the subcommand of inquiring short info about a k8s object.
 - `pods` is the type of the object that we would like to inquiry.
 Here it can be specified either in plural or singular, since we expect more than object in the output.
-- `--selector` is an additional option, i.e. _flag_ which would be accepted by the main command and its subcommand
+- `--selector` is an additional option, i.e. _flag_ which would be accepted by the main command and its subcommand.
+The flag here references the labels.
 - `app=nginx` is the _flag_'s argument.
 In this case, we can send some other additional labels in the following format separated by whitespaces `key1=value1 key2=value2`

 ---